kerdou/demo_MVC/README.md

 - I also used namespace and PHP autoloader out of curiosity during that rework
 - This rework also served as a template for the HealthKerd project

+## :star: Highlights <a name = "highlights"></a>

+- While most of the UI is made with Bootstrap, I decided to use a different approach regarding the mobile version of the table

 ## ⛏️ Built Using <a name = "built_using"></a>